jlquinn/xbows-driver/doc/spec.md

 This could easily be done with something that monitors the keyboard for the specified keys.
 But there must be some reason the keymap gets modified.

-Mapping appears to be the same as keymap:
+Position mapping appears to be the same as keymap:

 	LCtrl 160300000038 crc ffff03ff ...
 	LShft 160300000038 crc ffffff04 ...